MicrosoftDocs/dataexplorer-docs/data-explorer/schema-best-practice.md

 ## Indexing

-Fields that are never queried on can disable indexing.
+Fields that are never searched on can disable indexing.
 Use the [encoding policy](/azure/data-explorer/kusto/management/encoding-policy) with profile 'BigObject' to disable indexing on string or dynamic typed columns.

 ## Data types